bmwcarit/joynr/tests/standalone-pt/docker/README.md

 ## Building standalone test images
 Run the `build_all.sh` script to build the necessary images for standalone test which is located in the current working directory.
-This will build these images: `joynr-hivemq` , `joynr-infra`, `joynr-infra-db`, `jee-provider`, `joynr-consumer`.
+This will build the `joynr-gcd-db` and `joynr-gcd` images.
+Please see the `JOYNR_HOME/docker/build_backend.sh` for more info.
+The `build_all.sh` script will also build these images : `joynr-hivemq` , `joynr-jee-provider`, `joynr-consumer`.
 All those images should be listed when running `docker images`.

 ## Parameters
 ### Applications